 Do you often find that by the end of the month, you have very little, if any, money left?
-This is a very common problem, and even those that earn a healthy amount can see their bank accounts empty before payday.
+This is a very common problem about monthly expenses, and even those that earn a healthy amount can see their bank accounts empty before payday.
 Smart financial management can make all the difference and help you to lead a comfortable lifestyle while still being able to tuck money into savings each month.
 So, what can you do to improve the management of your money each month?
 This article contains a few useful tips that should help you to improve your situation and maintain good financial health.

 Work Out Your Essential Spending